 Borrowing and lending

-DeFi makes peer-to-peer transactions possible through dApps.
+DeFi makes peer-to-peer transactions possible through apps.
 With this feature, cryptocurrency users can use this to borrow or lend money to other cryptocurrency holders. dApps are also programmed to adjust interest rates accordingly to meet the changing demand and supply of these digital currencies.

 Getting insurance for assets, and insuring other people’s assets, is another application of DeFi.
 The entire process is self-governing and smart contracts guarantee a safe, fair, and reliable process.